tendermint/spec/rfc/004-abci++.md

 ### Positive

 - Enables a large number of new features for applications
+- Supports both immediate and delayed execution models
+- Allows application specific data from each validator
+- Allows for batch optimizations across txs, and votes

 ### Negative

 - This is a breaking change to all existing ABCI clients, however the application should be able to have a thin wrapper to replicate existing ABCI behavior.
 - Vote Extensions adds more complexity to core Tendermint Data Structures
+- Allowing alternate alternate execution models will lead to a proliferation of new ways for applications to violate expected guarantees.

 ### Neutral